meMORandum

 NBREA’s 68th AGM & Mandatory Education Conference took place April 21–22 in Saint John.
 More than 500 participants — including members, exhibitors, sponsors, and staff — attended two days of education, meetings, sessions, and networking.

-NBREA records, which are currently being finalized, indicate that approximately 410 members completed their 2026 mandatory education requirement live and in person at the conference.
+NBREA records, which are currently being finalized, indicate that approximately 410 members completed the 2026 mandatory education requirement for salespersons live and in person at the conference.

-What does this mean for the more than 1,000 members who did not attend?
+What does this mean for the more than 1,000 members who did not attend, and what does it mean for Manager and Agent members?

-Conference presentations and education content were professionally audio and video recorded and are now being prepared for online delivery.
+First, the salesperson education presented at the conference was professionally audio and video recorded and is now being prepared for online delivery.
 The online education program will include interactive questions and quizzes and is expected to be available by late fall.

-Members who did not complete their education requirement at the conference will have until January 31, 2027, to complete the online education requirement.
+Members who did not complete their salesperson education requirement at the conference will have until January 31, 2027, to complete the education requirement online.
+This requirement applies to all members, including Managers and Agents.

 Questions may be directed to: education@nbrea.ca